kukovisuals/SEO/README.md

-## 3.20 Alt attribute tagging
+## Alt attribute tagging

 In concrete terms, alt attributes are found in the image tags and are presented in the form as follows:

 <img src=“name.jpg” alt= “Keywords - Product name / Category -Brand”/>

-## 3.21 Rich snippets tagging
+## Rich snippets tagging

 Schema.org tags are metadata tags that allow you to add additional info to a webpage.

-## 3.26 Seasonality of Pages
+## Seasonality of Pages

-	1. disentangle the seasonal pages after the period concerned, bt changing titles and meta desription
+	1. disentangle the seasonal pages after the period concerned, bt changing titles and meta description

 	2. remove products when the event has passed but leave the network page on the site (changing category if necessary)

-# 4. Semantic SEO, Editorial and Copywriting
+# 4. Semantic SEO, Editorial and Copy writing

-## 4.1 Optimization of the title tag
+## Optimization of the title tag

 The <title> tag is the tag that would have the most influence in terms of the impact of SEO.
 This is the title of the search result extract that you see in the search engines.